greenelab/deep-review/sections/06_discussion.md

 [@tag:Angermueller2016_dl_review].
 Jha et al. [@tag:Jha2017_integrative_models] showed that an integrated training approach delivers better performance compared to individual networks.
-They compared a number of feed-forward architectures trained on RNA-Seq data with and without an additional set of CLIP-seq, knockdown, and over-expression based input features.
+They compared a number of feed-forward architectures trained on RNA-seq data with and without an additional set of CLIP-seq, knockdown, and over-expression based input features.
 Results showed that the integrative deep model generalized well for combined data, offering large performance improvement